AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 takes a couple of turns, so you should plan shared inventory stash relocation in advance.
 You should keep your eye on the item management stat in the character menu `#`.
-If this stat is too low (which may be caused by an injury or low calmness level), it will be difficult for the character to work with items in the character's personal outfit or in the shared inventory stash.
+If this stat is too low (which may be caused by a trauma or low calmness level), it will be difficult for the character to add or remove items to the character's personal outfit or in the shared inventory stash.

 To open the pointman's outfit, press `O` (if you want to see the pointman's personal inventory outfit and manipulate items stored there) or `i` (if